Retirement: Lagos Educators Urged to Focus on Health, Financial Planning

 Funmi Ogundare

-The Lagos State Universal Basic Education Board (LSUBEB), yesterday organised a three-day workshop to promote healthy living among intending retirees, urging them to enhance their social connections, become more resourceful, and approach their retirement with intention.
+The Lagos State Universal Basic Education Board (LSUBEB) recently organised a three-day workshop to promote healthy living among intending retirees, urging them to enhance their social connections, become more resourceful, and approach their retirement with intention.

 He explained that many issues retirees face stem from mental health concerns and the psychological impact of transitioning out of long-term routines.